 If you have spent some time on Google looking for information about the park, you’ll encounter the same complaints repeatedly: it’s overcrowded, overdeveloped, and overpriced.
 This is a problem in almost all the major scenic areas I visited in China (classified with an AAAAA).

-If you plan to visit China, don’t forget to get a VPN to access the Internet.
-If you prefer an eSim, I recommend this one.
+If you prefer an eSIM, I recommend this one.
 Here, you can find my complete travel guide to China, and here is my quick guide with the most common questions.

 Hello, Fabio Nodari: